Research

 What other SMA research is happening?

-New research is exploring why the SMN protein is so important for motor neurons.
-We know that the SMN protein helps assemble the cellular machinery that processes our genes.
+New research is exploring why the SMN protein is important for motor neurons.
+The SMN protein helps put together the cellular machinery that processes our genes.
 Without SMN, certain genes cannot be processed.
-This prevents our cells from using those genes to make important proteins.16,17
+This prevents our cells from using those genes to make important proteins.1,2

 Think of our genes as recipes in a large cookbook for our cells.
 But the instructions in each recipe are jumbled and need to be put in order.
-The SMN protein is part of a system that acts like scissors and glue to make each recipe readable by cells.
-It helps process genes so they can be used to make proteins.
-Without it, certain proteins cannot be prepared.
-We do not yet know which proteins are impacted by a lack of SMN and how they lead to SMA.16,17
+The SMN protein is part of a system that acts like scissors and glue to make each recipe readable.
+It helps process genes so they can be used to make proteins.1